 - Form PPQ 540 for every shipment of processed material.

 - Form PPQ 530 for every shipment of unprocessed material.
 Note: unprocessed materials may only be shipped out of the quarantine area from October 1 through May 1 (non-flight period) and only to a facility with a compliance agreement.

 - These are numbered federal forms.
-When you get a compliance agreement, NHDAMF gives you a book of PPQ 530’s or 540’s, the numbers are recorded on the compliance agreement addendum.
+When you get a compliance agreement, USDA gives you a book of PPQ 530’s or 540’s, the numbers are recorded on the compliance agreement addendum.
 The forms are triplicate carbons: 1 stays in your records, 1 goes with the shipment, and 1 stays in the book.
-The book is surrendered to NHDAMF or APHIS upon request or when fully completed.
+The book is surrendered to APHIS upon request or when fully completed.

-Can I ship regulated materials out of the quarantine area without a compliance agreement?
+Can I ship regulated materials out of New Hampshire to an area outside of the federal quarantine area without a compliance agreement?

-No. Regulated materials originating in or held within the quarantine area can't be transported or moved outside of the quarantine area except as specifically allowed by a compliance agreement between the NHDAMF and the person moving the regulated articles.
+No. Regulated materials originating in or held within New Hampshire can't be transported or moved outside of the federal quarantine area (i.e. to much of Maine) except as specifically allowed by a compliance agreement between the USDA and the person moving the regulated articles.

 How can I get a compliance agreement?

 For movement outside of the federal quarantine area (i.e. much of Maine), contact Stephen Lavallee, the State Plant Health Director for NH and VT at 802-369-3208 or email@example.com.